How to Be Confident?

 From Firefight to Front Stage

-The first time I spoke publicly after my injury, I wasn’t standing in front of soldiers.
+The first time I spoke publicly after my injury, I wasnโ€™t standing in front of soldiers.
 I was in a hotel ballroom facing 200 executives in $3,000 suits.
 And I was terrified.
 My heart was hammering like it did in Iraq.
 My palms were sweating.
-I had rehearsed every word—and still, I doubted I belonged.
+I had rehearsed every wordโ€”and still, I doubted I belonged.
+That moment taught me something critical: confidence on stage isnโ€™t about eliminating fear, itโ€™s about preparation and repetition under pressure.
+If you want to know how to get better at public speaking, you donโ€™t start by trying to feel confident; you start by training your delivery until confidence has no choice but to follow.

 But I stepped up.
 I delivered.
 And that night changed everything.

-I’ve now spoken over 700 times to companies, organizations, and teams across the globe.
-Not because I’m some naturally confident guy.
-But because I built my confidence the same way I rebuilt my body—one inch at a time.
+Iโ€™ve now spoken over 700 times to companies, organizations, and teams across the globe.
+Not because Iโ€™m some naturally confident guy.
+But because I built my confidence the same way I rebuilt my bodyโ€”one inch at a time.
 One rep at a time.
 One mission at a time.

-You don’t need to be fearless.
+You donโ€™t need to be fearless.
 You need to be disciplined.
 You need a process.
-And you need to commit to your own growth like your future depends on it—because it does.
+And you need to commit to your own growth like your future depends on itโ€”because it does.

 Confidence Is Contagious